teras/stormify/docs/src/README.md

 ### Creating a POJO

-To interact with the database, define a simple POJO that does not need to extend any specific class.
-The library automatically maps fields based on their names.
-For example, for a table creates as `CREATE TABLE test (id INT PRIMARY KEY, name VARCHAR(255));`, the corresponding POJO would be:
+Define a POJO with getter/setter pairs matching your database columns.
+For a table created as `CREATE TABLE test (id INT PRIMARY KEY, name VARCHAR(255));`, the corresponding POJO would be: